Designed self-assembly of programmable colloidal atom-electron equivalents: Results

-\paragraph*{Numerical verification.} We aim to guide the targeted binding between $\alpha$ and $\gamma$ type PAEs through EE-mediated interactions.
-However, as shown in Fig.~\ref{fig1}(c), due to the multivalency of EEs, non-targeted interactions exist between particles of the same type.
-Our goal is to understand how to design these interactions to optimize the ability to form targeted structures.
+We aim to guide the targeted binding between $\alpha$ and $\gamma$ type PAEs through EE-mediated interactions.
+However, as shown in Fig.~\ref{fig1}(c), due to the multivalency of EEs, \rt{EE-mediated interactions exist between particles of the same type and different types.
+We consider $\beta U_{\rm eff}^{\alpha \gamma/ \alpha \alpha}$ to be the targeted/non-targeted PAE-PAE interaction, respectively.} Our goal is to understand how to design these interactions to optimize the ability to form targeted structures.
 We first perform grand canonical Monte Carlo (GCMC) simulations incorporating explicit EEs to validate the pair interactions.
-In our simulations, PAEs are modeled as mobile DNA-coated colloids (mDNACCs), while the EEs are treated as zero-volume mDNACCs that can interact with both $\alpha$ and $\gamma$ types.
+In our simulations, PAEs are modeled as mobile DNA-coated colloids (mDNACCs), while the EEs are treated as zero-volume mDNACCs that can interact with both $\alpha$ and $\gamma$ PAEs.
 The interactions within the system are calculated based on the framework of reversible mobile binders proposed in Ref.~\cite{angioletti2014mobile}.
 Two PAEs of the same ($\alpha\alpha$) or different types ($\alpha\gamma$) are placed at fixed positions within a simulation box, while the EEs are inserted and deleted using standard GCMC moves~\cite{frenkel2023understanding}.
-The effective interactions are calculated for a given chemical potential of EEs $\mu$ and a specified center-to-center distance $r$ between two PAEs using the thermodynamic integration (see SM Sec.~III~\cite{supinfo2}).
-As shown in Fig.~\ref{fig2} (a,b), we plot the pair interactions between the same and different types of PAEs, $\beta U_{\rm eff}^{\alpha\alpha}$ and $\beta U_{\rm eff}^{\alpha\gamma}$, demonstrating that our method quantitatively agrees with the explicit EE simulations without requiring any fitting parameter.
-Our method captures the number of unbound ssDNAs on PAEs, i.e., $\bar{n}^{\alpha \gamma} / n$ with $n_{\alpha} = n_{\gamma} = n = 100$, and the number of EEs between two PAEs, i.e., $N_{E}^{\alpha \gamma}$, and these results also agree quantitatively with the simulation data (Fig.~\ref{fig2}(c,d)).
+The effective interactions are calculated for a given chemical potential of EEs $\mu$ and a specified center-to-center distance $r$ between two PAEs using the thermodynamic integration (see \rt{Supplementary Material} Sec.~IV.A~\cite{supinfo2}).
+As shown in Fig.~\ref{fig2} (a,b), we plot the pair interactions between the same and different types of PAEs, $\beta U_{\rm eff}^{\alpha\alpha}$ and $\beta U_{\rm eff}^{\alpha\gamma}$, demonstrating that our method quantitatively agrees with the explicit EE simulations without any fitting parameter.
+Our method captures the number of unbound ssDNAs on PAEs, i.e., $\bar{n}^{\alpha \gamma} / n$ with $n_{\alpha} = n_{\gamma} = n = 100$, and the number of EEs between two PAEs, i.e., $N_{E}^{\alpha \gamma}$, and these results also agree quantitatively with the simulation results (Fig.~\ref{fig2}(c,d)).
 Furthermore, our method provides detailed information on EEs in different substates.